-This equipment can be the laptop, keyboard, mouse, software, printer or desk and any other logistic or non-logistic requirements and support as well.
+This equipment can be a laptop, keyboard, mouse, software, printer or desk, and any other logistic or non-logistic requirements and support as well.

-Most of the time the organizations that are familiar and used to working with remote employees already have a budget for the home office system.
+Most of the time, organizations that are familiar with and used to working with remote employees already have a budget for the home office system.

-All you have to do is be aware, proactive and ask your organization regarding these budgets and even ask for a loan agreement to finance these arrangements.
+All you have to do is be aware and proactive and ask your organization regarding these budgets and even ask for a loan agreement to finance these arrangements.

 Many big companies often bring a consultant or expert into this adapting towards work from home to help employees this migration.